oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

     <details>
     <summary>*click to see the output*</summary>
     ``` text
-    upg> help
     exit                            // To close and exit
     help                            // Displays help
     lsj [<option>] [-a <number>]    // list jobs by status up to n elements.
     	-f                Filter by finished jobs.
     	-r                Filter by running jobs.
     	-e                Filter by jobs with errors.
     	-p                Filter by jobs being prepared.
     	-n <number>       Display up to n jobs.
     	-a <number>       Repeats the command (in <number> seconds).
     lsr                             // Displays the restoration queue
     lsa                             // Displays the stop queue
     tasks                           // Displays the tasks running
     clear                           // Clears the terminal
     resume -job <number> [-ignore_errors=<ORA-#####,ORA-#####>] // Restarts a job with option to ignore errors
     status [<option>] [-a <number>] // Summary of current execution
     	-config                     Show Config Information
     	-job <number>               Summary of a given job
     	-job <number> -c <dbname>   Show details of container
     	-a [<number>]               Repeats the command (in <number> seconds).
     restore -job <number>           // Restores the database to its state prior to the upgrade
     restore all_failed              // Restores all failed jobs to their previous states prior to the upgrade
     logs                            // Displays all the log locations